Rainelz/shutter/README.md

 # Exporters

+Currently only a local JSON exporter and a coupler (GT/spoiled) are implemented.
+## LocalExporter
-Currently only a local JSON exporter is implemented.
-This means that each coordinate is exported with respect to its frame origin.
+Local exporter means that each coordinate is exported with respect to its frame origin.
 The Local exporter dumps generation and spoilers informations such as type of component, size, applied spoilers, rolled values (when available) and data contained.

 More to come...

 # Create custom Component